sushankgghimire/PokeQuery/README.md

 Using the `.env_example` file, create a `.env` file in the root directory with the following content:
 ```
 DATABASE_URL=postgresql+asyncpg://username:password@localhost/dbname

+### Creating the PostgreSQL Database

+Before running your application, ensure that you have created the PostgreSQL database.
+You can create a new database using your preferred PostgreSQL management tool or command-line interface.

+1. **Create a Database**: Follow the instructions for your PostgreSQL setup to create a new database.

+2. **Update the `.env` File**: Ensure that the `DATABASE_URL` in your `.env` file matches your PostgreSQL database connection details.

+With the database created and your `.env` file configured, your application will be able to connect to the PostgreSQL database.

 ```

 ### 5. Run Database migrations